nodiscc/xsrv/README.md

-edit-host       edit a host vars file edit-vault      edit a host vault file shell           open an interactive shell on a host utils           run the xsrv-utils script on a host info            display quick access links for a host logs            view system log on a host help            show this message fetch-backups   fetch backups from a host to the playbook backups directory upgrade         ugrade xsrv script and roles to latest versions show-defaults   show all available role variables and their default values
+edit-host       edit a host vars file edit-vault      edit a host vault file shell           open an interactive shell on a host logs            view system log on a host help            show this message fetch-backups   fetch backups from a host to the playbook backups directory upgrade         ugrade xsrv script and roles to latest versions show-hosts      list hosts in a playbook/inventory show-defaults   show all variables and their default values (accepts a role as argument)

 The following environment variables are supported:
-TAGS=tag1,tag2     limit deploy/check to a list of ansible tags (eg. TAGS=common,monitoring xsrv deploy) BRANCH=feature-xyz advanced (upgrade only): checkout/pull a specific branch before upgrade XSRV_TEMPLATES_DIR advanced: path to role/playbook templates (/opt/xsrv)
+TAGS               comma-separated list of ansible tags (eg. TAGS=common,monitoring xsrv deploy) BRANCH             advanced (upgrade only): git branch to checkout/pull before upgrade XSRV_TEMPLATES_DIR advanced: path to role/playbook templates (default /opt/xsrv) SKIP_VENV          advanced: skip creation of virtualenv/dependencies installation (yes/no, default no) EDITOR             text editor to use (default nano) PAGER              pager to use (default less)
 ```

 Examples: